You can add iOS applications (.ipa files) to the Tested Applications collection in your test project:

 If your project does not have the Tested Applications collection, add it:

 On the next page of the wizard, choose whether you want to instrument the application.
 We recommend that you instrument all the applications you test.
-You can also test uninstrumented applications.
-In this case, you will be able to perform only image-based testing.

 If you chose to instrument the application, specify where to store the uninstrumented backup version of the application.
-You can enter the file path manually or click the button and browse for the needed folder.
+You can enter the file path manually or you can click the button and browse for the needed folder.
 Click Next.

-Now, when you record a test, you can quickly launch your tested Android application by choosing it from the drop-down list on the Recording toolbar.
+Now, when you record a test, you can quickly launch your tested iOS application by choosing it from the drop-down list on the Recording toolbar.
 TestComplete will record the application launch as the Run TestedApp keyword test operation or the

-TestedApps.AndroidAppName.Run scripting method.
+TestedApps.iOSAppName.Run scripting method.